 - System boilers: These appliances require the installation of a cylinder for storing hot water.
 Luckily, the major heating and hot water components are built into the boiler itself.
 This makes it easier to install than some other types.

-- Combi boilers: Highly efficient and cost-effective, it is relatively quick and easy to install these boilers.
+- Combi boilers: Highly efficient and cost-effective, a combi is relatively quick and easy to install these boilers.
 This is thanks to the fact that no hot water cylinder or cold water storage tank is necessary.
 Their small size makes them the perfect choice to be installed if you have a small property.

 - Regular boilers: Best installed if your property has an older radiator system.
 It may not be able to cope with the higher water pressure that results from having a system or combi boiler.
 A separate cold water storage tank is also needed to feed the hot water cylinder.